alexbsec/FlatearthEngine/README.md

 ## Build requirements

+First and foremost, you should have Vulkan SDK installed.
+To follow the correct installation, please refer to [Vulkan Official Tutorial Page](https://vulkan-tutorial.com/Development_environment)

 ### Linux

 To build the project on Linux, we must have X11 and XCB, as these are the libraries